jean0t/fastfind/README.md

 # fastfind

-A brief description of what the project does.
-TODO: Project description
+Searches directories till it finds the file with the matching name and/or the maching extension and prints its path.

 ## Installation

-Instructions to install or build.
-TODO: Make the installation Guide
+Go to the releases page and download the binary (available for linux), set it in a directory in the path.
+`mv fastfind /usr/local/bin` -> must be root to run
+Now you can call it from your terminal.
+`fastfind -h`

 ## Usage

-Examples of how to run the project.
-TODO: Make the examples
+`fastfind -path . -name main -ext .go`

 ## License

-gpl-3 © 2025 jean0t
+mit © 2025 jean0t

 ## Contributions